Shopify/shopify-api-js/docs/reference/billing/README.md

 Learn more about [how billing on Shopify works](https://shopify.dev/apps/billing).

-> **Note**: this package uses the GraphQL Admin API to look for / request payment, which means an app must go through OAuth before it can charge merchants.
+> **Note**: this package uses the GraphQL Admin API to look for and/or request payments, which means an app must go through OAuth before it can charge merchants.

 ## shopify.billing.[check](./check.md)